-At least 15 pupils in a 9th grade class at Sofiendalskolen in Haslev have been infected with tuberculosis, reports Sjællandske.
-Seven of the eight have been found to have the disease in latent form.
+At least 19 pupils in a 9th grade class at Sofiendalskolen in Haslev have been infected with tuberculosis, reports Sjællandske.
+Eighteen of the 19 have been found to have the disease in latent form.
 “Back in the autumn we found that a pupil in one of our 9th grade classes had contracted tuberculosis.
 We informed all the parents and since then we’ve been working closely with Rosikilde Hospital,” said the school’s head, Mette Løvbjerg.
 The disease has an incubation period of 2-3 months.
-14 of the students who have the disease have it in latent form are not sick, but are being treated so that they cannot infect others.
+The students who have the disease in latent form are not sick, but are being treated so that they cannot infect others.

 Vestas eyeing up Thorning-Schmidt

 After three years in the job, Denmark’s former PM Helle Thorning-Schmidt is leaving her post as administrative director of Save the Children.
 Her name has been proposed as a potential board-member of Vestas and the company will make a final announcement on the composition of the board at the Annual General Meeting held at the end of February.
 According to the company, “Vestas has found a strong candidate in Helle Thorning-Schmidt who has the core competencies to contribute to the work of the board and, through her experience, help Vestas be the global leader in sustainable energy solutions.”